GuilGuerra/dicee-game/README.md

 # Dicee game Project
-### Here we started to learn the basic about Javascript and used it to creat this dice game.
+### Here we started to learn the basic about Javascript, query selectors, if statements, generating random numbers, and used it to creat the dice game.
-### Aqui começamos a aprender o básico sobre Javascript e usamos para criar este jogo de dados.
+### Aqui começamos a aprender o básico sobre Javascript, query selectors, if statements, geração de números aleatórios, e usamos isso para criar o jogo de dados.